pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <img src="https://docs.scipy.org/doc/numpy/_images/numpy-hanning-1_00_00.png">
 </p>

 The Hann window, also called Hanning window is similar to the Blackman window but is wider.
-In Pinescript the function of an Hann window can be computed follows:
+In Pine Script the function of an Hann window can be computed follows:

 ```
 hann(x) =>